flatironinstitute/disBatch/Readme.md

                         Tasks will come from the KVS server.
 ~~~~

-The options for mail will only work if you computing environment permits processes to access mail via SMTP.
+The options for mail will only work if your computing environment permits processes to access mail via SMTP.

 A value for `-c` < 1 effectively allows you to run more tasks concurrently than CPUs specified for the run.
 This is somewhat unusual, and generally not recommended, but could be appropriate in some cases.